 - What Are The Most Common Causes of Trucking Accidents?

-- What Documents are Necessary Following a Trucking Accident?
+- What Documents are Necessary Following a Truck Accident?

 Tractor-trailers serve the function of moving goods across the country.
 They are an important part of America’s economy.
 However, these trucks are also one of the largest hazards on roadway across the nation.
 Our San Antonio truck accident lawyers have handled cases all over the nation and has seen the seriousness and the life-altering injuries they can cause.
 There are a number of reasons why large trucks, often referred to as 18-wheelers or tractor-trailers, pose such a danger to Texas and US roadways.

 - The size of these huge vehicles limits their visibility and extends their necessary braking distance.